Guuzen/events/src/Infrastructure/ResComposer/README.md

 You can control how ids from **main resource** will be collected and how assigning **related resources** will be done.

 ### Simple collector
-Lets see code of `SimpleCollector` from previous example.
+Lets see code of `SimpleCollector` from example.
 It implements `PromiseCollector` interface and return array of promises from its single method.
 ```php

 final class SimpleCollector implements PromiseCollector